Botanicals

 I have always wanted to be an artist but when I went to Indiana University I decided to major in botany.
 I thought botanical illustration would be a great career.
 Larry Burns, my Biology teacher at Shortridge High School in Indianapolis, was a genius and an inspiration.
 He challenged me and encouraged my interest in science while putting up with the fact that much of my class work was more fully-illustrated than well-researched.
-By my sophomore year at IU I had switched to the art department but remain compelled by things that grow, especially if they flower. |
+By my sophomore year at IU, I had switched to the art department but remain compelled by things that grow, especially if they flower. |

-if a particular flower interests you, let me know.
+If a particular flower interests you, let me know.
 I can make one for you on commission.

 Lupine |